ahles/SimFlightInfo/README.md

 [Vue Devtools](https://devtools.vuejs.org/) is installed as a dev-dependency.

-For the dev-server, a different index.html file is used ([index_devtools.html](./index_devtools.html)) in which a CSP-header is removed and the connection to the Vue Devtools is configured.
+For the dev-server, a different index.html file is used ([index_devtools.html](./index_devtools.html)) in which a CSP-header is removed and the script include for the Vue Devtools is configured.
 See [Vue Devtools Standalone](https://devtools.vuejs.org/guide/installation.html#standalone)

-For the build process, the regular index.html is used.
+For the build process, the regular [index.html](./index.html) is used.